Lake Ford helped make these videos

 Underinflated tires decrease the gas mileage of your Outback, wear out faster and make the vehicle harder to steer, whereas overinflated tires blow out more easily, wear out faster and can cause unsafe handling dynamics.
 For these reasons and more - keeping your tires properly inflated on a regular basis is easy and important.

-Burnt out brake lights increase your chance of getting rear ended - check and change yours today2015 Subaru Outback 3.6R Limited 3.6L 6 Cyl.
+Odd electrical problems that come out of nowhere can often signify a blown engine fuse - check and change yours here!2015 Subaru Outback 3.6R Limited 3.6L 6 Cyl.